ritabc/triangles/README.md

 * Set up file, Triangle class
 * Take user input for three sides
 * Make properties private and create getters and setters
+* Determine if the 3 sides make a triangle
+* Determine which type of triangle they make

 ## License